KbraBass/DocumentValidator/README.md

 ## Known Issues
 There is no error message for when the WebService is down.
 So the document type list simply doesn't get populated.

+## Updates and Releases
+2024-02-26 Added support to select and validate multiple files at once.
+2024-02-26 Added progress bar and ETA for when validating multiple files.
+2024-02-26 Added support to save the validation results to a folder instead of displaying a window.
+The files will be saved as "[sourceFilename]_results.txt".